Twin Cogenesis: Phenomenology

 where the loop function is defined as

 along with

 These exotic decay channels dominantly contribute to the Higgs invisible decay.

 We calculate various Higgs signal strengths $\mu_{pp \to h \to ii} = \sigma_{pp \to h } {\rm Br}_{h \to ii}/ (\sigma_{\rm SM} {\rm Br}_{\rm SM})$ and the Higgs invisible decay width.
 Among all the Higgs production and decay channels, the gluon fusion production and gauge boson pair decay channel is the most precise one, and thus we will use this channel to put limit on the parameter $v/f$.
-The latest ATLAS result on this channel~\cite{Aad:2020mkp} sets bound on the signal strength $\mu_{gg \to h \to ZZ} = 0.96 \pm 0.1 (\textrm{stat.}) \pm 0.03 (\textrm{sys.}) \pm 0.03 (\textrm{th.})$ from the data at the 139 fb$^{-1}$ luminosity.
+The latest ATLAS result on this channel~\cite{ATLAS:2020rej} sets bound on the signal strength $\mu_{gg \to h \to ZZ} = 0.96 \pm 0.1 (\textrm{stat.}) \pm 0.03 (\textrm{sys.}) \pm 0.03 (\textrm{th.})$ from the data at the 139 fb$^{-1}$ luminosity.
 A rough bound on $v/f$ smaller than 0.3 at the 95\% confidence level could be obtained.
 The high luminosity LHC will improve sensitivity of signal strengths to around 4\%~\cite{ATLAS:2018jlh} assuming current uncertainty with 3 ab$^{-1}$ luminosity.
-From Fig.~\ref{fig:higgsfit}, we notice that we could probe our prediction on $v/f = 0.2$ at the high luminosity LHC run.
 Finally we investigate the Higgs invisible decay, which is another distinct signature in the twin Higgs model.
 According to current LHC searches~\cite{Aaboud:2019rtt}, the upper limit on the invisible decay branching ratio is set to be ${\rm Br}_{\rm inv} < 0.26$.
+The signal strength in gluon fusion production and subsequent decays to gauge boson pairs, and the Higgs invisible branching ratio as function of $v/f$ are shown in Fig.~\ref{fig:higgsfit}.
 We expect future experiments such as MATHUSLA and FASER~\cite{Curtin:2018mvb, Feng:2017uoz, Alimena:2019zri} can probe the Higgs exotic decay channels through the displaced vertices signatures.